jason-p-pickering/gf-adex-upgrader/README.md

 # Global Fund ADEx Metadata Manager
-This app will help you to manage local indicator definitions for GF ADEx implementations.
+This app will help you to manage local indicator definitions for GFADEx implementations.

 ## License
 © Copyright 2024 University of Oslo